ElliotMillington/Working-Memory-VR-Experiment/README.md

 <ul>
   <li>For a user to confirm their input in any trial the number of user selected shapes <i>must</i> match the number of target shapes. </li>
   <li>For a user to confirm their input within any virtual reality space, they must perform the confirmation gesture.
 This is to point their controller towards the ceiling and click.
-This area will change colour to indicate that confirmation is valid.</li>
+This area will change colour to indicate that confirmation is valid at that time.</li>
 </ul>

 ### Design Limiations
 Ensure that VR devices have been connected, and are active, at the time of application startup.
-If this is not the case, functions which require access to VR equipment will be diabled.
+If this is not the case functions which require access to VR equipment will be diabled.
 This will not prevent the system from running any other function.

 ## Acknowledgements

-Unity Development: <br/>
+Unity Developers: <br/>
 <a href="https://github.com/AndrewParker770">Andrew Parker</a> <br/>
 <a href="https://github.com/ElliotMillington">Elliot Millington</a> <br/>